balderdashy/sails-docs/reference/Global Sails Object.md

 # sails.io.sockets()

 This is the raw reference to socket.io .
 Use it when you want low level access to socket.io .
+If you are new to sockets, you should use the <a href=""> sails pubsub class methods </a> for socket.io .

 For more information, see the socket.io docs <a href="https://github.com/LearnBoost/socket.io/wiki/Rooms"> right here </a>.

-# io.sockets.clients('roomname')
+# sails.io.sockets.clients('roomname')
 ### Purpose
 Gives an array containing the sockets currently connected to the supplied room name.